optimizely/optimizely-edge-agent/final-tests-validation/issue-tracking.md

 ### Implementation Status

 The tests confirm that while the Edge Agent is deployed on Cloudflare infrastructure and responding to requests (as evidenced by the `cf-ray` headers in responses), most of the API functionality has not been implemented.
-The worker identifies itself correctly as version v2 (via the `x-implementation-version` header), but responds with implementation-specific error messages rather than properly handling the API requests.
+The worker identifies itself correctly as version v2 (via the `this.configurationService.getImplementationVersionHeader()` header), but responds with implementation-specific error messages rather than properly handling the API requests.

 ### Connectivity Confirmation